Unlawful deaths in combating crime: the example of the "war" on drugs

 2) Mandate of the Special Rapporteur

 The Special Rapporteur on extrajudicial, summary or arbitrary executions conducts county visits, examines situations of extrajudicial, summary or arbitrary executions worldwide, monitors implementation of international standards on the right to life in all countries, and engages with Government and other stakeholders.
-She draws attention to serious situations of extrajudicial, summary or arbitrary executions, including through Urgent Appeals, and reports to the Human Rights Council and the General Assembly.
+The mandate draws attention to serious situations of extrajudicial, summary or arbitrary executions, including through Urgent Appeals, and reports to the Human Rights Council and the General Assembly.

-The Special Rapporteur undertakes two country visits per year and reports to the United Nations Human Rights Council on her findings and recommendations.
-In her country visits, the Special Rapporteur examines the situation of extrajudicial, summary or arbitrary executions and formulates recommendations to the Government and other actors on upholding the right to life.
+The Special Rapporteur undertakes two country visits per year and reports to the United Nations Human Rights Council on their findings and recommendations.
+In their country visits, the Special Rapporteur examines the situation of extrajudicial, summary or arbitrary executions and formulates recommendations to the Government and other actors on upholding the right to life.
 The visits of the Special Rapporteur, as those of all United Nations Human Rights Special Procedures, are governed by the Terms of Reference for Fact-Finding Missions by Special Rapporteurs, which governments are requested to fully accept for any visit to take place.

 Background to the mandate